mdipanjan/node-telescope/docs/project-structure.md

 - Each package has its own `package.json` and `tsconfig.json` for package-specific configurations.
 - The `node-telescope-frontend` package provides a user interface for viewing and analyzing the data collected by the `node-telescope` library.
-- The examples demonstrate integration with different database systems (MongoDB and PostgreSQL).
+- The examples demonstrate integration with different database systems (MongoDB PostgreSQL and MySQL).